Trade, FDI, & Manufacturing

 With one of the most open and innovative economies in the world, the U.A.E. is a dependable and significant economic partner of the United States, and the two countries share one of the fastest growing commercial and trade partnerships in the world.

-For the past six years, the U.A.E. has been the U.S.’ largest trading partner in the Middle East.
-Bilateral trade between the two countries has grown 80 percent in ten years (2004 – 2014), with trade reaching an impressive $24.9 billion in 2014.
-The U.A.E. provides the 8th fastest growing source of foreign direct investment (FDI) in the US, reaching $27.6 million in 2014, with U.S. FDI to the U.A.E. hitting $15 million.
+For the past nine years, the U.A.E. has been the U.S.’ largest trading partner in the Middle East.
+Bilateral trade between the two countries has continued to grow reaching an impressive $24.3 billion in 2017.
+U.A.E. foreign direct investment (FDI) in the U.S. reached $26.3 billion in 2016, with U.S. FDI to the U.A.E. hitting $13 billion.

 The U.S.-U.A.E.
 Business Council is committed to fostering and advancing the robust bilateral trade relationship, advocating for expanded commercial trade across a diverse array of sectors, including sustainable energy, banking, defense, infrastructure and education, and increased foreign direct investment to benefit both countries.

 The U.A.E. encourages foreign investment through a number of industrial “free zones” where companies can benefit from less onerous trade and tax laws, allowing for foreign companies to establish their factories and plants in proximity to their suppliers in the region, thereby catalyzing efficiency.